rksptl/CKAD-Exercises/03-application-observability/01-probes.md

 Kubernetes Probes allow you to customize how Kubernetes determines the health of your containers.
 They help ensure that traffic is only sent to healthy containers and that unhealthy containers are restarted automatically.

+## Imperative vs. Declarative Probe Configuration

+Probes in Kubernetes can be configured using both declarative YAML manifests and imperative commands with some limitations:

+**Declarative Approach (YAML manifests):**
+- Provides full control over all probe parameters
+- Required for complex probe configurations
+- Better for version control and GitOps workflows
+- Recommended for most production scenarios

+**Imperative Approach:**
+- The `kubectl run` and `kubectl create deployment` commands don't directly support adding probes
+- A common workflow is to generate a basic Pod/Deployment YAML using imperative commands with `--dry-run=client -o yaml`, then edit the YAML to add probe configurations
+- This hybrid approach is useful for quick prototyping and in exam scenarios

+> Note: For the CKAD exam, you should be comfortable with both approaches, but especially with the hybrid approach of generating YAML templates imperatively and then adding probe configurations.

 ## Key Concepts

 - **Liveness Probe**: Determines if a container is running properly; if it fails, the container is restarted